2020 RCBL Preview: Clover Hill Bucks

-DAYTON, Va. -- The Clover Hill Bucks are again expected to compete for an RCBL title in 2020.
+The Clover Hill Bucks are again expected to compete for an RCBL title in 2020.
 Clover Hill won the 2019 RCBL Championship Series and is looking to win its fourth straight league pennant (regular season title) this summer.

 The Bucks return a core group of RCBL veterans including Tyler Bocock (INF/P) Blake Sipe (OF), and Corey Armentrout (LHP) to go along with a few of the best high school baseball players in the Valley.
 Broadway's Bryce Suters (OF) and the Riverheads duo of Grant Painter (INF) and Braeson Fulton (C) are all future JMU baseball players will play for the Bucks this summer.
 Painter batted .388 in 49 regular-season at-bats for Clover Hill last summer.